Extreme Cold Weather Work Clothing

 Keen Utility Milwaukee

-Steel Toe, 6" work boot
+Steel Toe, 6" heavy duty snow work boot, not insulated

 Along with the head, the neck is often another often non-insulated region.
 It is also a region where warmed air can be pumped out and lost to be replaced with cold air requiring warming up again.
 Both of these issues can be addressed with a scarf or "neck gaiter".